splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/30-auto-instrumentation.md

 For this workshop we will be using the Zero config option of the Opentelemetry Collector in Kubernetes.
 This means that the Collector monitors you pods running in Kubernetes, and if they match certain criteria, they will en able auto instrumentation on the pod.

-For Java it is looking for the Kubernetes TAG `instrumentation.opentelemetry.io/inject-java\` set to `true`
+For Java it is looking for the Kubernetes TAG `instrumentation.opentelemetry.io/inject-java\` set to `true` or to the location of the otel collector, like `default/splunk-otel-collector`.
+The last one will work across namespaces, so this what we will use in our examples

 ## 1. Setting up Java auto instrumentation on the first pod